Dhineshkumardhina/CodeAtlas/README.md

 ## 🌍 Impact

-CodeAtlas aims to make open-source contribution accessible to everyone by helping more developers understand, learn, and contribute to real-world software projects.
+CodeAtlas aims to make open-source contributions accessible to everyone by helping more developers understand, learn, and contribute to real-world software projects.

 ---